Chace0219/AlexaPi/README.md

 You will need:

-A Linux or Windows box
+- A Linux or Windows box
-a Raspberry Pi and an SD Card with a fresh install of Raspbian or an Orange Pi with Armbian or pretty much any up-to-date Linux/Windows system Audio peripherals external speaker with 3.5mm Jack
+- a Raspberry Pi and an SD Card with a fresh install of Raspbian
+- or an Orange Pi with Armbian
+- or pretty much any up-to-date Linux/Windows system
+- Audio peripherals
+- external speaker with 3.5mm Jack
-USB Sound Dongle and microphone
+- USB Sound Dongle and microphone
-Optional (only for Raspberry Pi) a push button connected between GPIO 18 and GND (configurable) a dual colour LED (or 2 single LEDs) connected between GPIO 24 & 25 and GND (configurable) You wanna give it a try?
+- Optional (only for Raspberry Pi)
+- APA RGB LED for flashing animation(optional)
+You wanna give it a try?
 Check out the Installation Guide.

 Issues / Bugs / Documentation / etc.